elisaado/somtoday-api-docs/Authentication.md

 `password`: This is the password of the user that you want to authenticate.

+***The reason that we're only submitting our `password` is because we submitted already our username before to decide what flow it is.***
 #### Returns
 A redirect (HTTP 302), you need to intercept this redirect and parse the query parameters.
 The `code` parameter is the authorization code that you need for the next parts of the authentication process, I will refer to this as the `final_authorization_code`.